frabas/DISPLACE_GUI/Readme.txt

 Then run make:
 $ make

 After a while, you should have the gdal library built.
+Check that libgdal-1.dll in .bin/ is present.
 Then install it in the install/extra/ subdirectory of the project. if project is located in YourUsers/Documents/Displace, then use

 $ make DESTDIR=/c/Users/YourUsers/Documents/Displace/install/extra install